Selling a home on a Contract for deed in Minnesota.

 “Call us today to get a free market analysis”

 Seller-financed deals can be a great way to buy and sell all types real estate.
 The advantages for the buyer and the seller are many.
-At BoardWalk Premier Realty we understand contract for deed deals and have been doing them for over 22 years.
+At BoardWalk Premier Realty we understand contract for deed deals and have been doing cd transactions for over 23 years.

 If the property is owned free-and-clear or has underlying financing, We can help both the buyers and seller make competent decisions and guide them thru the process.